-Abdul Haq al Turkistani, a member of al Qaeda's Shura Majlis and the leader of the Eastern Turkistan Islamic Party (ETIP), a terror group that seeks to establish an Islamic emirate in western China and Central Asia, was killed in a US airstrike in Pakistan in February, US intelligence officials told The Long War Journal.
+Abdul Haq al Turkistani, a member of al Qaeda’s Shura Majlis and the leader of the Eastern Turkistan Islamic Party (ETIP), a terror group that seeks to establish an Islamic emirate in western China and Central Asia, is thought to have been killed in a US airstrike in Pakistan in February, US intelligence officials told The Long War Journal.

 The town of Mir Ali is a known stronghold of al Qaeda leader Abu Kasha al Iraqi, an Iraqi national who is also known as Abu Akash.
 He has close links to the Taliban and the Haqqani Network.
 The Haqqani Network and Hafiz Gul Bahadar also have influence in the Mir Ali region.

 The Eastern Turkistan Islamic Party is known to operate in the Mir Ali region along with the Islamic Jihad Group, an offshoot of the Islamic Movement of Uzbekistan.

 The Pakistani government claimed in May that Abdul Haq had been killed, when Interior Minister Rehman Malik made an announcement during a conference in Beijing, China.
 At the time, Malik stated that the terror group’s “back is broken” and that the group is no longer viable inside Pakistan.

 But the Eastern Turkistan Islamic Party is still known to operate in North Waziristan.
 A “group of hundreds of militants” from the Eastern Turkistan Islamic Party is said to be in the region, US intelligence officials told The Christian Science Monitor.